Stocks rally on Wall Street as bank fears ease further

 Gains for Big Tech stocks, which dominate the top of the S&P 500, have helped buoy that index.
 But smaller stocks are still down sharply for the month, as are financial stocks.

-The Fed has been hinting it sees perhaps one more hike before holding rates steady through this year.
-Many professionals on Wall Street are taking the Fed at its word, saying rate cuts would likely come more quickly only if the economy is in serious trouble.
+The Fed has hinted it sees one more hike before holding rates steady through this year.
+Many professionals on Wall Street take the Fed at its word, saying rate cuts would likely come more quickly only if the economy is in serious trouble.

-For now, a remarkably resilient job market has been holding up the economy, even as portions of it weaken under the strain of higher interest rates.
-Companies will soon begin reporting how much profit they made in the first three months of the year under such conditions.
+For now, a resilient job market has been holding up the economy, even as portions of it weaken under higher interest rates.
+Most of Wall Street will soon begin reporting how much profit they made in the first three months of the year under such conditions.

-Analysts expect a 6% drop in earnings per share for companies in the S&P 500 index, versus year-earlier levels.
-That would be the worst showing since the spring of 2020, at the height of the pandemic.

 AP Business Writers Joe McDonald and Matt Ott contributed.